kannikakabilar/Kannika-Notas/React/README.md

         console.log(formData)
     }

-    // onChange calls the function everytime we type on the input field, and the handleChange updates the specific form object and the value field uses the form object's value that we just stored to display it back into the text field return (
+    // onChange calls the function everytime we type on the input field,
+    // and the handleChange updates the specific form object and
+    // the value field uses the form object's value that we just stored to display it back into the text field

+    // The name field must match with one of our object's key so that we can handle it easier in the handleChange function return (
         <form onSubmit={handleSubmit}>
             <input